-This fixed amount of money is expected to increase every year for the course of this current Parliament.
-At St White's School we will be using the indicator of those eligible for FSM as well as identified vulnerable and disadvantaged groups as our target pupils to 'diminish the difference in attainment' between their peers.
+The fixed amount of money is expected to increase every year for the course of this current Parliament.
+At St White's School we will be using the indicator of those eligible for FSM as well as identified vulnerable and disadvantaged groups as our target pupils to 'closing the gap in attainment' between their peers.